 My other professional interests include encouraging the entrepreneurial spirit and extending the reach of computer science to under-represented communities (including women)

 Outside of work, I enjoy travel, reading, and animals.
 I've traveled to all seven continents and we're now working our way through the National Parks.
 My daughter works as an environemntal specialist for the federal government and my husband is happily retired from IBM.
+In July 2017, we welcomed a grandson into our family.

 - Nicholas Bartlett, Multi-Threading and Parallelization (2013)